-The credit rating of the long-term debt of the Republic of Cyprus was maintained by all Credit Rating Agencies in 2021, as was in year 2020.
-DBRS, Fitch and S&P affirmed the Cyprus's long-term issuer default rating at the lower medium grade of the investment category with positive, stable and positive outlook respectively.
-Moody's upgraded the Cyprus's long-term issuer default rating by one notch to "Ba1" (non-investment grade speculative) and changed the outlook to stable from positive in 2021.
-Figure 9 below shows the historical development of the ratings of the Republic of Cyprus during the period 2013-2021.
+The credit rating of the long-term debt of the Republic of Cyprus was maintained in the investment category by three Credit Rating Agencies in 2022, whilst two of them proceeded with an upgrade of the credit rating by one notch changing the outlook from positive to stable.
+Specifically, DBRS and S&P's upgraded the long-term sovereign rating of Cyprus to BBB from BBB (low) and BBB-respectively whilst Fitch affirmed the Cyprus's long-term issuer default rating at the lower medium grade of the investment category with stable outlook.
+Moody's affirmed the Cyprus's long-term issuer default rating at Ba1 and changed the outlook from stable to positive in 2022.
+Figure 9 below shows the historical development of the ratings of the Republic of Cyprus during the period 2011-2022.

-Figure 9: Long-term credit rating of the Republic of Cyprus 2013-2021
+Figure 9: Long-term credit rating of the Republic of Cyprus 2011-2022

-The improvement of the credit rating of the Republic of Cyprus in recent years and the fact that three of the rating Agencies affirmed the Cyprus's long-term issuer default rating for four consecutive years and one of them upgraded the long-term issuer default rating by one notch this year were, amongst others, factors that facilitate the market access of Cyprus to international markets, enrich and improve the bonds yield curve and reduce government financing costs.
-Re-offer spreads decreased in line with the evolution of the credit rating, as shown in Figure 10 and 11, for both the 7-year bond and the 10-year bond.
+The improvement of the credit rating of the Republic of Cyprus in recent years and the fact that three of the rating Agencies affirmed the Cyprus's long-term issuer default rating for five consecutive years and two of them upgraded the long-term issuer default rating by one notch this year and one of them changed the outlook from stable to positive were, amongst others, factors that facilitate the market access of Cyprus to international markets, enrich and improve the bonds yield curve and reduce government financing costs or constrain the cost of borrowing at lower levels.